TU-Delft-AI-Energy-Lab/Flexibility_Under_Low_Observability/README.md

 # Study Case Flexibility with Low Observability
 This code runs power flow-based simulations on the PandaPower CIGRE MV with PV and WT DER for flexibility estimation.

+## Citation:
+If you use this code, please cite our corrsponding paper whose study case is implemented either by:
+    - Using the cite option at the right of your screen
+    - Through the scholar url: TBD
+    - Through the doi: TBD

 ## Algorithm:
 The algorithm structure is:
 <img src="plots/readme_figures/algorithm.png" width="800">